wfbradley/democratic_stats/README.md

 Tools:

 [Comparing click-through-rates.ipynb]  Suppose you are performing an A/B test on two online ads.
 One of the ads has a higher click-through-rate (CTR).
 Is it significant?
-This tool let's you find out.
+This tool lets you find out.